 3.1 Four P’s

-From its inception REI has been involved in the art of finding the best product at the best price for the best person.
+From its inception, REI has been involved in the art of finding the best product at the best price for the best person.
 As in Mr. Lloyd Anderson’s search for the best price and highest quality ice axe, the same value and mission is a part of REI and the way they run their business today.

 As trends change and peoples quality of life improve so did the involvement of companies such as REI.
 Today people are more consciences of themselves and the world around them.
 REI is a strong advocate of positive change influencing and involving the communities with the products it provides and the environment it promotes.